ibm-vpc/terraform-provider-ibm/website/docs/d/is_vpn_gateway.html.markdown

 - `id` - The unique identifier of the is_vpn_gateway.
 - `access_tags`  - (List) Access management tags associated for the vpn gateway.
+- `advertised_cidrs` - (List) The additional CIDRs advertised through any enabled routing protocol (for example, BGP).
+The routing protocol will advertise routes with these CIDRs and VPC prefixes as route destinations.
+Applicable for **route** mode only.
 - `connections` - (List) Connections for this VPN gateway.
   Nested scheme for **connections**:
 	- `deleted` - (List) If present, this property indicates the referenced resource has been deleted and provides some supplementary information.